 ● We suggest bringing your own hand sanitizer.
 Hand sanitizer will be on hand as it remains available, but having your own disinfecting materials is an extra precaution.

 ● Ushers and signage/markers will guide you to your preferred socially distanced with mask on seating or not distanced seating section of the church.

 ● In the socially distanced section, social distancing is required between persons/households and masks should be worn.

 ● As much as possible, we ask that you please remain in your pew for the duration of the Mass.

 ● There will be no formal offertory collection.
 Parishioners are encouraged to give through Online Giving (available on our webpage here).
 We depend on and thank you for your generosity!

-[email protected] so that we can alert everyone who attended Mass at the same time (of course, identities will be kept anonymous).
+If you or anyone in your party tests positive for COVID-19 within 14 days of attendance at Mass, you must immediately contact the parish at 617-734-0444 ext.
+2 or [email protected] so that we can alert everyone who attended Mass at the same time (of course, identities will be kept anonymous).
 If we are notified of a diagnosis of a probable or confirmed case of COVID-19, in the interest of public health we will make an announcement on our website, Facebook page, and bulletin.

 We are so grateful for all our parishioners and thank you for your cooperation and perseverance during the health crisis.
 We pray for the health, safety, and well-being of our faith community and communities beyond.
 Peace and God bless.